 This helps them keep their finger on the pulse, react to changes in market conditions, and avoid problems.

-Even with so many benefits, several challenges make effective cash management difficult.
+Even with so many benefits, certain challenges can get in the way of effective cash management.

 1. Complexity